What are Stretch Marks?

 Assessment and Clinical Diagnosis

 Assessment and diagnosis of stretch marks is very straight-forward for a dermatologist.
 Biopsies or special tests are not usually required.
 There are two phases of stretch marks called striae rubra and striae alba.
-Our dermatologists will base your treatments depending on the phase your stretch marks are in.
+Melbourne Skin & Dermatology will base your treatments depending on the phase your stretch marks are in.

 The initial stage of stretch marks is known as striae rubra.
 This is characterized by a smooth, raised, irritable area that is reddish or blueish in color.